urbanclap-engg/react-es6-slider/README.md

 ## Demo Link

 https://www.urbanclap.com/
-Just scroll down a bit to see a list of sliders
+Scroll down a bit to see a list of sliders

 ## Install